MAAP-Project/umf-jupyter-extension/README.md

 # User Metadata Form Jupyter Extension

 Jupyter extension that launches the MAAP USER SHARED DATA QUESTIONNAIRE.
+\
+\

-Follow these steps to launch the questionnaire:
+Follow these steps to launch the questionnaire from JupyterLab:

-1. Navigate to `View -> Activate Command Palette` to open the command palette.
+1. In your JupyterLab environment, navigate to `View -> Activate Command Palette` to open the command palette.

 2. Search for and select `Open User Metadata Form`.
 This will launch the form in a new window.
+&nbsp;

 ## Requirements

 * JupyterLab >= 3.4

+&nbsp;

 ## Install